Is your ANGER IMPULSE steering you or someone you care about off course? Maybe the ANGER is set on Autopilot!

 A quick and in-the-moment fix for overwhelm and anger impulse is low, deep breathing.
 It’s amazing what a few deep breaths will do to clear your thinking.
 Being able to think clearly under stress will increase your effectiveness as a leader.
 Awareness is key, many notice the physical sensation first, some call it a gut response, a knot in the stomach, a frog in your throat… and my favorite “turtleing,” that sensation of your shoulders rising so high that your ears disappear.

 Knowing that so much of the overwhelm response is physical, does not excuse us from not using our mental gifts to overcome an anger autopilot response.
 Again, awareness is key; anger can quickly be disabled by knowing it is a secondary emotion.
 One must have their feelings hurt, or be frightened or frustrated to get angry.
 Go beyond just noticing “I’m angry.
 “What are the impulses and intentions running through your mind?
 An impulse is usually that thought “I feel so (angry) (mad) (sad)… I could….” then, look to the intention behind it.
 What do you hope to accomplish?
 With every impulse and intention, the law of cause and effect comes along for the ride.
 “If I respond this way, what’s likely to happen, next?
 “Take some time to develop default solutions, “A better thing to do would be….”
 “If I try that, the benefits will be….”
 Under stress the typical first response is to revert back to old habits, no matter how unsuitable they are for addressing the new challenge.
 As they just told me, “put your mask on first, then help others….”
 Take a few deep breaths to clear the mental cobwebs.
 To be a true leader one must have an awareness of and control over the autopilot button.
+Now, it is cleared dealing with anger and impulsivity are so easy if you really want to lose the temper.

 “If I lose my temper, you lose your head.
 Understand?” ~ Queen of Hearts from Alice in Wonderland